RyanJarv/ryanjarv.github.io/_posts/2020-02-08-this-one-weird-trick.md

 curl -H 'X-Forwarded-For: 127.0.0.1' -H 'Host: example.com' <backend ip>
 ```

 So specifically in this example case `real_ip_header` is being used along side `real_ip_recursive` set to on (won't get the right IP otherwise) and no `set_real_ip_from` and/or a simple varnish configuration is set that prepends the real IP to the list of X-Forwarded-For before forwarding the request along.
+If you are reading the X-Forwarded-For header directly this is almost certainly an issue as well.

 To fix this you either need to explicitly block all traffic not coming from where X-Forwarded-For is filtered, or make sure to keep track of all trusted CDN/Cache IP's and set them as the last trusted hop when appending to X-Forwarded-For.
 Both of these, at least in the case of using CloudFlare means pulling edge IP's and dynamically updating nginx/varnish configuration, which isn't exactly ideal.

+In the case code is reading X-Forwarded-For directly you want to start at the right most IP address in the list, if it falls in the range of a proxy that you control then throw it away and grab the next one until you find an untrusted IP.
+The first untrusted IP will be what you want to use as the client's real IP.

+The reason I think this is a commonly overlooked issue is because support for X-Forwarded-For can be done either on the dev or ops side of things, requires a strong understanding of how the infrastructure is set up to catch, and it often isn't clear how and when the client's IP is actually being used by the app.
+The problem isn't talked about often and there is no warning about this in relevant documentation (thinking https://nginx.org/en/docs/http/ngx_http_realip_module.html but there's plenty of other cases as well, maybe I need to make a PR for this).
+Even if you do know about this issue the seemingly obvious fixes (blocking X-Forwarded-For) are only partially effective.
+So there's a lot of things going on here that make this easy to miss.

 (this post is mostly from memory right now. will update and be adding more to this soon once I dig into it again)